Skip to content

 WorkstreamOwnerFirst ActionValidation Signal

-Project governanceCloud platform leadEnforce naming/owner standards for all projectsFewer orphaned or ambiguous projects
+Project governanceCloud platform leadEnforce naming and owner standards for all new and existing projectsFewer orphaned or ambiguous projects in monthly audit

-Logging assuranceSecurity operationsValidate audit log coverage and sink integrityReliable event visibility for critical actions
+Logging assuranceSecurity operationsValidate audit log coverage and verify log sink integrityReliable event visibility for critical administrative actions

-• Confirm owner mapping for new projects and critical resources
+• Confirm owner mapping for all new projects and critical resources added since last review

-• Review firewall and storage changes for drift
+• Review recent firewall and storage changes for unintended drift

 Control validation and handoff pack